GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation

+### 6.67.19

+Updated `gam create|update user ... notify` to encode the characters `<>&` in the password so that they display correctly when the notify message content is HTML.

 ### 6.67.18

 Cleaned up `Getting/Got` messages for `gam print courses|course-participants`.